 Make a difference by volunteering in our offices

-We have plenty of office-based volunteer roles across our three offices in Herts and Bucks.
+We have plenty of office-based volunteer roles across our four offices in Herts and Bucks.
 Learn new skills, meet new people, boost your confidence and your sense of wellbeing when you volunteer in any of our offices.
 And you’ll be making a massive difference to local families too.
 If you have time to give and would like to join the Rennie Grove Peace volunteering team, we’d love to hear from you!Volunteer today!

 Whether you have specific experience you’d like to put to good use, or fancy learning some new skills, we’d love to hear from you.

 Below are some examples of the kind of roles our volunteers do across the hospice, please scroll down for our current list of opportunities.

 As a volunteer receptionist in any of our offices, you’ll be the first point of contact for a wide range of people.
 For example, you could be talking to a patient, family member or doctor over the phone.
 In addition, you’ll often be welcoming patients and their carers to Grove House or Peace Hospice and in any of our offices.
 You might meet supporters and family members who are fundraising or volunteering for Rennie Grove Peace.
 It’s a sociable and crucial role, with lots of support on hand.

 We’re looking for volunteers at Grove House (St Albans), Rennie House (Tring) and the Peace Hospice (Watford).

 As a volunteer receptionist at Peace Hospice in Watford in the evening or weekends, you’ll be the first point of contact for a wide range of people.
 For example, you could be talking to a patient, family member or doctor over the phone.
 In addition, you’ll often be welcoming patients and their carers, as well as you’ll often be welcoming patients and their carers and people who may be coming in for counselling sessions.
 You might meet supporters and family members who are fundraising or volunteering for Rennie Grove Peace.